nfa-vfxim/docs/index.rst

 Visual Effects & Immersive Media Documentation
 ===============================================

+.. warning:: This version of the documentation is not a stable release.
+Click in the lower left corner to return to the latest version.

 Welcome to the visual effects & immersive media documentation/wiki.

 On this wiki you'll find all information, tutorials and documentation regarding the pipeline, workflows and other class related stuff.